SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 10 — 03.05.2026: Modelling Based on New Plan

+Today I started modelling PATRA again from scratch based on the components that were finalised for the first stage, yesterday.

 **Total time spent: 3h 20m**

 ---

 # Day 11 — 04.05.2026: First Stage Progress
 # Day 12 — 05.05.2026:
 # Day 13 — 06.05.2026: